 In the centre of Courmayeur, Pierre Alexis 1877 is in a sweet stone house and serves traditional cuisine with an imaginative twist.
 Featuring on the Michelin guide for its fresh, seasonal ingredients, a highlight for many is the sprinkling of wild herbs that are picked in the valley.
 Try their hand-made pasta, nougat ice cream and the delicious chocolate bomb dessert.
 These gourmet plates will be a well-earnt treat after a long day’s skiing.

 This is one of the best restaurants in Courmayeur and a Ski Solutions favourite.
-The reasonably priced Pizzeria du Tunnel has a selection of 30 pizzas that are cooked in a wood-fired oven as well as traditional Aostan dishes like polenta with beef ragù.
+The Pizzeria du Tunnel has a selection of 30 pizzas cooked in a wood-fired oven as well as traditional Aostan dishes like polenta with beef ragù.
 We love this informal restaurant.
 Our ski experts particularly like the enormous pizzas – make sure you’ve got an appetite when you go!
 There’s a decent wine list and the prices are also reasonable.

 Located in the luxurious Hotel Royal, the Petit Royal serves contemporary haute cuisine and has a Michelin star.
 Chef Paolo Griffa is from Alba – renowned for its annual truffle fair – and creates interesting, colourful dishes with the finest local produce.
 Expect perfectly paired dishes with shavings of local Aostan cheese and truffles.